 Parr Lecture

-The 2022 Parr Lecture will be given by Kristi Anseth, a professor of chemical and biological engineering and associate faculty director of the BioFrontiers Institute at the University of Colorado at Boulder, at 2 p.m. on Tuesday, December 6, in 116 Roger Adams Laboratory, with a reception to follow in RAL's north ground-floor atrium.
+The 2023 Parr Lecture will be given by Yushan Yan, the Henry B. du Pont Chair of Chemical and Biomolecular Engineering and Founding Director of the Center for Clean Hydrogen at the University of Delaware, at 3 p.m. on Thursday, December 7, in 116 Roger Adams Laboratory, with a reception to follow in RAL's north ground-floor atrium.

 History of the Parr Lecture